 - Risk Diversification: One of the biggest

-advantages of mutual funds is risk diversification.
+benefits of mutual funds is risk diversification.
 Every stock is subject to three types of risk – company risk, sector risk and market risk.
-Company risk and sector risk are unsystematic risk, while market risk is
+Company risk and sector risk are unsystematic risk, while market risk is known

-known as systematic risk.
+as systematic risk.
 Mutual funds help investors diversify unsystematic risks by investing in a diversified portfolio of stocks across different sectors.
-Hence mutual fund risk is much lower than individual stocks.
+While individual stocks have both unsystematic and systematic risks, mutual

 - Variety of products: Mutual funds offer investors a variety of products to suit their risk profiles and investment objectives.
 Apart from equity funds, there are hybrid funds, debt funds, liquid funds

 - Disciplined investing: Mutual funds encourage investors to invest over a long period of time, which is essential to wealth creation.
-Furthermore, systematic investment plans or SIPs encourage investors
+Furthermore, the advantages of mutual fund systematic investment

 benefits of investing in mutual funds.